hmate9/deadunlock/README.md

 seconds before making a new random decision.
 This prevents rapid switching between head and body targeting that could appear unnatural.

+If no enemy has been targeted for more than two seconds, the `headshot_on_acquire` setting (enabled by default) forces headshots for the next 0.4 seconds when a new target is acquired.

 #### Hero ability lock

 When playing **Grey Talon** or **Yamato**, pressing **Q** (ability 1) keeps the